Hotel Workforce Software 2026: UKG vs Deputy vs 7shifts ($30-180/mo)

 For small hotels, the benefit isn’t just time saved on schedule creation.
 It’s better schedule quality.
 When you can see labor cost projections alongside occupancy forecasts, you stop scheduling six people on a Tuesday when you only needed four, and understaffing Saturday when you needed seven.
 That optimization matters more when every person counts.

 Some PMS platforms now include basic scheduling features, which reduces the number of separate tools your team needs to learn.
 The trend toward integrated tech stacks means you can often get scheduling functionality within a platform you already use, rather than adding yet another login for your team.
+For a detailed comparison of the tools that actually work for 20-80 room properties, including pricing and hospitality-fit ratings, see the hotel staff scheduling software comparison for 2026.

 Training and Onboarding Technology